siyamsarker/WireShield/README.md

 - Gating is applied in the iptables path (common on Ubuntu/Debian).
 If your host uses firewalld exclusively, the standard rich rules are configured; equivalent ipset-based gating for firewalld can be added in a future release.
 - Multiple sessions per client are supported; gating persists while any session is valid.
 - Default pruning interval is 60s.
 This can be tuned in code if you need tighter revocation.
-- `WS_2FA_SESSION_IDLE_TIMEOUT` (seconds) controls how quickly disconnected peers lose their session.
+- `WS_2FA_SESSION_IDLE_TIMEOUT` (seconds) controls how quickly disconnected peers lose their session (default 15s).
 Set to `0` to disable the handshake monitor or increase if you want a longer grace period.
 - `WS_WG_INTERFACE` forces the monitor to watch a specific interface if `/etc/wireguard/params` is unavailable (multi-interface hosts).

 ### Service Management